asadaman42/LanTabur-Office-Courses-Client/README.md

 * wrap up nav.link in linkcontainer to behave it like link tag.
 * created routes and implemented it.
 * created firebase config file
 * created environment variable and encrypted the values.
+* installed react-hook-form.
+* installed react icons for icons